-Here we highlight ten fun things to do in London with kids.
+Here we highlight what to do in London with children.

 Hop On-Hop Off Open Top Bus Tour

 Taking an open top bus tour is a great way of seeing London for kids, where they can take in all the sights of the city, without tiring out little legs.

 The main tour bus companies in London are The Original Tour, Big Bus London and Golden Tours.

 All the routes and prices they offer are similar.
 The ticket price allows you to hop-on and hop-off on any of their buses during the validity of your ticket.